The Prisoners (The Walking Dead): Comic book series

 During Rick's coma, due to the news broadcasts, the inmates and guards had a basic understanding of what was going on.
 Soon, many of the guards abandoned the prison and the inmates to fend for themselves; at about the same time, a few walkers had somehow gotten inside and began to kill the inmates.
 Several of the guards freed the inmates and joined to fight their way out, resulting in heavy casualties.
-By the time Rick and his group discovered the prison, it was discovered that there were only four survivors left who were locked up inside the cafeteria.
+By the time Rick and his group discovered the prison, there were only four survivors left who were locked up inside the cafeteria.

 The two groups come into conflict after one of them, Thomas Richards, kills two of the survivors, Rachel and Susie Greene, Hershel Greene's two youngest twin daughters.
 Dexter is falsely accused of the crime due to him being the "only" prisoner who was arrested for murder (it is later revealed that Thomas was arrested for murder as well and initially lied about being arrested for committing tax fraud).
 Thomas also tries to kill Andrea who is left without an earlobe and two scars as well as Patricia.
 Rick saves Andrea who beats Thomas brutally, and the second attempted murder on Patricia's life is stopped by a vengeful Maggie, who empties her entire firearm magazine into Thomas.
+At Hershel's request, Thomas' body is thrown to the zombie hordes outside of the prison where it's devoured by the undead masses.
+Later, Thomas' corpse can briefly be seen outside the prison gates, devoured down to the bone.
+A walker gets its intestine caught on Thomas' skeleton and trips.

 After Thomas is killed, Dexter and Andrew try to kick out Rick's group, resulting in walkers flooding the courtyard.
 During the struggle, Rick shoots Dexter in the head, covering it up as friendly-fire, and Andrew surrenders, running outside the gates to die.

 Axel, the only prisoner to side with Rick, joins the group and later becomes a vital and trusted member of the group until he is killed during the second assault on the Prison from Woodbury.

-In The Fall of the Governor, Andrew is discovered to have become a zombie and killed by Woodbury soldiers.
+In The Fall of the Governor, Andrew is discovered to have become a zombie and he is killed by Lilly Caul.

+Telltale Series

+In the opening scene of the first season of The Walking Dead video game a police officer tells Lee Everett about how he had once transported Thomas Richards to prison after Thomas was convicted of murdering his wife.
+According to the cop, Thomas had insisted begging and pleading that it was all just a big mistake.
+However, the officer recalls Thomas as one of the worst that he had ever transported, stating that Thomas was guilty for sure as the cops had caught him red-handed cutting up his wife's body after the murder.